jacobpm/edison/python/README.md

-In order to run the Python examples provided in this repository, we need to install the [`paho-mqtt`](https://pypi.python.org/pypi/paho-mqtt/1.1) package, which provides an MQTT client library and enables sending/receiving of messages to/from an MQTT broker.
+In order to run the Python examples provided in this repository, we need to install the [`paho-mqtt`](https://pypi.python.org/pypi/paho-mqtt/1.1) package, which provides a MQTT client library and enables sending/receiving of messages to/from a MQTT broker.
 [MQTT](https://en.wikipedia.org/wiki/MQTT) is a lightweight messaging protocol built on top of TCP/IP.
-We chose it because of its simplicity and low overhead.
+We chose it for exchanging messages between the gateway and the Edison board because of its simplicity and low overhead.

 To install `paho-mqtt`  with `pip`, run: